29 Sep The Power of Rituals: Why Meaningful Routines Enhance Your Life

 If your morning service statement was to provide service for your grandma, did you actually get around to fulfilling that promise?
 “What did you do for grandma?
 Did you call her on the phone, did you say a nice prayer for her?
 Did you go help her out with something?”
 Ben probes.
 “There is a little bit of accountability.”

 Your inaction can have consequences.
 Therefore, you need to hold yourself responsible.
-Start by reflecting on whether you’ve fulfilled your promise for the day.
+Start adding accountability into your rituals by reflecting on whether you’ve fulfilled your promise for the day.
 If you haven’t, why not?
 What could you do differently tomorrow?

 We all make mistakes.
 When they happen, it can be a hard pill to swallow.
 But you have to remember, in every error, there is a lesson.